plausible/website/_posts/2022-06-20-how-we-built-a-1m-arr-open-source-saas.md

 ![Plausible traffic all time](/uploads/plausible-traffic-all-time.png)

-It's been an incredible ride to date.
-Here's a bit more detailed summary:
+It's been an incredible journey to date.
+Here's a bit more detailed overview:

 ## 2018